• About

 Plan and Revise the Budget

-As treasurer you will work with the budget committee to develop the annual budget.
-The committee will especially be looking to you for your expertise in how last year’s budget performed and why certain line items may need to be adjusted from the prior year.
-After the budget has been proposed and finalized, as the treasurer, you are further responsible for identifying budget issues and proposing amendments to the budget as necessary throughout the year.
+As a booster club, PTA, or PTO treasurer, you will work with the budget committee to develop the annual budget.
+The committee will especially look to you for your expertise on how last year’s budget performed and why certain line items may need to be adjusted from the prior year.
+After the budget has been proposed and finalized, you are further responsible for identifying budget issues and proposing amendments as necessary throughout the year.
+When it comes to the duties of a PTO, PTA, or booster club treasurer, budget oversight is one of the most critical responsibilities, particularly for groups that manage large fundraising revenues.

 Outside Communication and Filing

-This communication includes filing your organization’s financial paperwork and maintaining its records.
-You will be the one responsible for filing updated information with your financial institutions, collecting tax information generated by your group’s accounts and submitting all the standard documents and forms to federal and state tax services.
-If your PTA, Booster Club, or PTO does not already have a relationship with a certified accountant and tax preparer it is worth investigating an amendment to your budget to engage one.
+This also includes filing your organization’s financial paperwork, collecting tax information, and submitting all standard documents to federal and state tax services.
+If your PTA, Booster Club, or PTO does not already have a relationship with a certified accountant and tax preparer, it is worth investigating an amendment to your budget to engage one.
 Working with a professional is especially useful if your parent-teacher group needs to maintain registered 501(c) nonprofit status.

-Being a great PTA, Booster Club, or PTO treasurer is more than fulfilling the big, primary duties of your office.
-There are a number of smaller, recurrent duties that need to be performed throughout the year to keep your parent-teacher group’s accounts in good order.
+Being a great booster club, PTO, or PTA treasurer is more than fulfilling the big, primary duties of your office.
+The following tasks need to be performed regularly throughout the year to keep your parent-teacher group’s accounts in good order.

 Reconcile Outgoing and Incoming Funds